phpmyadmin/phpmyadmin/doc/setup.rst

     docker pull phpmyadmin/phpmyadmin

 The phpMyAdmin server will be executed on port 80.
-It supports several ways of configuring the link to the database server, which you can manage using environment variables:
+It supports several ways of configuring the link to the database server, either by Docker's link feature by linking your database container to ``db`` for phpMyAdmin (by specifying ``--link your_db_host:db``) or by environment variables (in this case it's up to you to setup networking in Docker to allow phpMyAdmin container to access the database container over network).

+You can configure several phpMyAdmin features using environment variables:

 .. envvar:: PMA_ARBITRARY